How to Buy & Sell Real Estate From a Widow

 I was representing two brothers, thought they were big time investors, looking to purchase rental properties.
 We looked at the home, and talking outside afterwards one brother told the other the woman was fragile.
 We made a reasonable offer, which was accepted.
 Then the two brothers insisted the widow also pay for their Title Insurance.
 The contract was already signed, however, my Buyers refused to fulfill the terms of their signed agreement unless the woman conceded.
 It was around $1,900.
 I felt terrible explaining this to the Listing Agent.
 Ultimately the woman acquiesced.
 After that I refused to have anything to do with those Buyers, who were just too low rent, big-talking wheeler-dealers who wouldn’t live up to their signed agreement unless the fragile widow woman coughed up an extra $1,900.

-Interestingly enough, I’d had a prior experience with one of these brothers.
-He had a signed contract to purchase a luxury ocean front townhome for $900,000.
+Interestingly enough, I’d had prior experience with one of these brothers.
+He had a signed contract to purchase a luxury oceanfront townhome for $900,000.
 The deal fell apart when he tried to squeeze that Seller out of an extra $30,000 based on a ridiculous Inspection Report.
 That Seller did not fall for it.
 My guy called me back a few days later, said he’d buy the property anyway, but it was already under contract to someone else.
 Recently, the townhome right next door to that unit sold for $1.8 Million.
 Now that’s some smart investing.

-Obviously, respectful is the most important element.
+Obviously, respect is the most important element.
 I usually stage my homes before the photographer comes.
 Selling the home is a very triggering event, and going through the decedent’s belongings and items that bring back memories can be very triggering to them.
 Also, selling the home brings an element of closure and guilt they may not be ready to accept.
 I’ve seen this when a spouse dies, and even with an estate of a parent who lives far away.
 Some times, it is driven by financial concerns, which makes it even worse.

 With this type of listing transaction, it is important to listen, let the seller vent, and be genuine and authentic in understanding their feelings.
 There are usually legal ramifications, such as having all the estate details in order, coordinating with heirs and executors, and a completely opposite end twist, is multiple heirs all thinking the home is worth twice its value.
 So there are two polar opposite sets of emotions and agendas to deal with the first being a bereaved family member, and the second, situations where there are heirs involved who may be removed, and have several family members that require consensus.

 When I bring in an offer, we generally write a cover letter.
-Usually, a death isn’t common knowledge, until we find out there is an estate involved.
+Usually, death isn’t common knowledge, until we find out there is an estate involved.
 It is important to write a respectful cover letter, and sometimes, things such as timing are very important to the seller.
 I try to discover this in advance, i.e. what is their perfect selling scenario, and if my clients can accommodate, we write that right in.

 It is very hard to make that move.
 The most important thing is to let the sellers vent, have time, and although staging a home properly is very important, to find a balance.
-Equally as important is to insure that they are in good legal hands with regard to settling the estate, and knowing who ALL the players in the estate are, providing timely updates, and being very hands on.
+Equally as important is to insure that they are in good legal hands with regard to settling the estate, and knowing who ALL the players in the estate are, providing timely updates, and being very hands-on.

 One of the main issues that I have been trying to correct with the real estate industry is the salesman approach.